 PUGNATORIUS Ltd. is a Bangkok-based specialist provider of bespoke transactional legal and tax advice in the corporate and property legal and taxation industry sectors.
 The law firm assists hotel operators without a license to apply at the competent governmental agencies.
 The steps include

-- Review of the legal prerequisites to obtain a hotel business license and allocation under the type 1 till 4 under the law.
+- Review of the legal prerequisites to obtain a hotel business license and allocation under type 1 till 4 under the law.

-- Examination of the current compliance of the building structure, floor plan, interior and support and assistance in a remodeling and conversion of the building to comply with the Building Control Act and the requirements of the construction, health, and environmental authorities.
+- Examination of the current compliance of the building structure, floor plan, interior, and support and assistance in remodeling and conversion of the building to comply with the Building Control Act and the requirements of the construction, health, and environmental authorities.

 - Examination of the current compliance of the hotel operator, hotel staff, and hotel management for the hotel business license requirements.

 - Support and assistance in the preceding steps to lay the legal foundations to apply for a hotel business license, including occupation permit, environmental impact assessment.

 - Design and preparation of the legal agreements and supporting documents, like hotel management or similar contracts.

 - Application of the hotel license at the Department of Provincial Administration or the Provincial Governor’s Office and assisting and monitoring throughout the whole application process.